Don’t miss the chance to see excellent views across the Darlington Range and down into Coomera Valley.

 - Lookout (natural)

-We recommend walking this anticlockwise and returning via the same track.
+We recommend returning via the same track.

 This park is part of the Gondwana Rainforests of Australia World Heritage Area, famed for its ongoing geological processes, evolutionary history, and diversity (especially of rare, threatened and endemic species).